-Whilst Malin is young, energetic and successful, she admits that her experiences haven’t been immune from negative self-assessments such as imposter syndrome, (the feeling that you’re inadequate and consequently ‘an imposter’ in your role), “of course I’ve had wobbly moments,” she says.
-“I’ve had those self-critical thoughts, such as I can’t lead this team, I’m not good enough,” she adds.
+Whilst Malin is young, energetic and successful, she admits that her experiences haven’t been immune from negative self-assessments such as imposter syndrome, (the feeling that you’re inadequate and consequently ‘an imposter’ in your role), “I’ve had wobbly moments,” she says.
+“I’ve had those self-critical thoughts, such as I can’t lead this team, I’m not good enough.”

 “The key is not to avoid those difficult conversations,” she says.

-“That’s the unique aspect to running a small business, it’s a challenge for founders to show a bit vulnerability to staff, you want to show you’re human, but you don’t want to freak them out either,” she says.
+“That’s the unique aspect of running a small business.
+It’s a challenge for founders to show their vulnerability to staff.
+You want to show you’re human, but you don’t want to freak them out either,” she says.
 “There’s a sweet spot between being vulnerable and being tough.”

 “I knew I had to start the business whilst I was young,” she says.
 “I couldn’t have done it now at 28, why?
 Because financially I’m in a much better place now.
 Back then I was straight out of university with no kids, no mortgage, now I feel more financial pressure.”